Maheer96/BaseScript/content/index.md

 ---
-title: Welcome to BaseScript!
+title: Welcome!
 tags:
 cssclasses: []

----
-Home Page Under Construction
+👋🏽 Hello!
+Welcome to BaseScript, a small spot on the internet dedicated to